 Newcastle is a well-established university, and a member of the Russell Group of leading British universities.
 It’s quite large, with around 20,000 students, and is a very prominent research university.
 It occupies an impressive campus close to the city centre, although it also has a branch in Singapore.
 Particular strengths at Newcastle include medicine and sciences.

-- Cultural study visit: The visit here is to the Great North Museum.
+– City visit (Discovery focus): The visit here is to the Great North Museum.
 There are two main parts to the Museum, both of them located on the campus of the University of Newcastle.
 One part, the Hancock, is devoted to natural history and ancient civilisations, but we’ll be focusing on the section devoted to Roman Britain: the Romans built a great wall, called Hadrian’s Wall, right across England, with Newcastle at one end of it.
 A second part of the Museum, the Hatton Art Gallery, houses one of the most important art collections in the North of England, and we’ll also visit if there is time.

 Edinburgh (full-day visit)

 When you’re in Edinburgh, we’re sure you’ll agree that it feels very much like a major capital city.